-Questions relating to any charge appearing on a monthly billing statement should be brought to the attention of the Office of Student Business Services within five days of receipt of the billing statement.
+Questions relating to any charge appearing on a monthly billing statement should be brought to the attention of Student Central within ten days of receipt of the billing statement.

 The full payment of each term's bill is a prerequisite for official enrollment for the term, for registration in a new semester, for receipt of credit for coursework, for participation in commencement exercises, and for issuance of grade reports and transcripts.